rolling-scopes-school/tasks/devops/modules/2_cluster-configuration/task_3.md

    - Ensure the workload runs successfully on the cluster.

 6. **Additional Tasks**
-   - Implement monitoring for the cluster using Prometheus and Grafana.
    - Document the cluster setup and deployment process in a README file.

 ## Submission

+- Create task_3 branch in your repository
 - Provide a PR with the Terraform code for the K8s cluster and bastion host.
 - Provide a screenshot of the `kubectl get nodes` command output.
-- Ensure that the simple workload is deployed and running successfully on the cluster.
-- Provide a PR with the monitoring setup.
+- Provide a screenshot of the `kubectl get all` command output.
 - Provide a README file documenting the cluster setup and deployment process.

 ## Evaluation Criteria (100 points for covering all criteria)